Documentation

 is_proxy

-only covers a subset of all proxies in the Internet.
-Put differently, ipapi.is cannot reliably detect residential and mobile proxies.
+only covers a subset of all proxies on the Internet.
+In other words, ipapi.is cannot reliably detect residential and mobile proxies.

-In general, proxy and VPN detection that follows an offline based approach is not very accurate.
-Offline
+Proxy and VPN detection that follows an offline-based approach is not very accurate.
+Why is that the case?

 #